devoscar-antia/Castleberry-Media-Technical-Challenge/README.md

    - Which issues you found.
    - What you changed.
    - How you tested the app.
-3. Screenshots or a short demo video showing the main flow working.
+3. Short demo video showing the main flow working.

 You do not need to deploy the app.